Tea and Its Effects on Skin: Myths vs. Facts

 - Cushing’s disease, wherein there’s an over-circulation of corticosteroids

-In some cases, sudden darkening of some areas of skin in the body, a condition known as Acanthosis nigricans, can be an indication of an underlying health condition like diabetes, hypertension, and even PCOS in women.
+- Health Conditions: In some cases, sudden darkening of some areas of skin in the body, can be an indication of an underlying health condition like Acanthosis nigricans, diabetes, hypertension, and even PCOS in women.
 There is a decrease in the production of hormones in Addison’s disease, which is caused by adrenal glands.